 In Armenia the Caucasian Red Deer (Cervus elaphus maral) was widespread in the late 19th century and occurred in significant numbers in northern and southern forests including Dilijan National Park, Bargushat and Zangezur Ridge.
 For the longest time red deer had survived in Meghri, Bargushat and Zangezur ridges in the Syunik Province and became locally extinct only in the 1950s.
 Nowadays some individuals from time to time appear in Dilijan National Park.
 The species is included in the Red Data Book of Armenia (2010) as critically endangered (CR).

-WWF-Armenia with RA Ministry of Nature Protection and with the financial support of CNF, WWF-Germany and Orange Armenia as well as the fundraising support of Prometey Bank implements a project on reintroducing the Caucasian Red Deer in Armenia to set up a breeding group of the species in Dilijan National Park.
+WWF-Armenia with RA Ministry of Nature Protection and with the financial support of CNF, TJS, WWF-Germany, Orange Armenia and HSBC Bank Armenia as well as the fundraising support of Prometey Bank implements a project on reintroducing the Caucasian Red Deer in Armenia to set up a breeding group of the species in Dilijan National Park.